-Now more than ever with the lack of real estate listing inventory, Zillow / Trulia are not the portals to find the most current listings with accurate real estate data.
+Now more than ever with the influx of agents and inventory, Zillow / Trulia are not the portals to find the most current listings with accurate real estate data.
 As real estate agents know, our livelihoods depend on the accuracy of the data we analyze for our clients and for that reason I’m begging you to PLEASE stop searching for real estate on nationwide portals like Trulia and Zillow!
-For the past 12 months I’ve seen brokerage after brokerage deciding to withdrawal their listings from the nationwide real estate search portals citing, among other things, horribly inaccurate information.
 Here are some reasons why buyers, in particular, should stay away from these websites.

 Slow Real Estate Search Results